wofr06/lesspipe/README.md

  7. Displaying files with special characters in the file name
  8. Tab completion for zsh and bash
  9. User defined filtering
+ 10. Debugging
- 10. (Old) documentation about lesspipe
+ 11. (Old) documentation about lesspipe
- 11. External links
+ 12. External links
     -   URLs to some utilities
     -  References
- 12. Contributors
+ 13. Contributors

 ## 0. Motivation